Jorgecdl96/MERN-Book-Search-Engine/README.md

 ## Description

+Book search engine helps users to search for their favorite books and save them in just one click.

 This app is fully functioning with Google Books API search engine built with GraphQL API and Apollo Server.

 This app has been built with the follwoing technologies: